 We have presented a scalable exploratory framework for navigating high-dimensional data sets and applied it to plant phenomics data to analyze the effect of environmental factors on phenotypic traits.
-At its core, our approach is fundamentally different from state-of-the-art techniques in many ways: First, it inherits the advantages of topology including its use of a coordinate-free representation, robustness to noise, and natural rendition to compact representations.
+At its core, our approach is fundamentally different from state-of-the-art techniques in many ways as outlined below.
+First, it inherits the advantages of topology including its use of coordinate-free representations, robustness to noise, and natural rendition of compact representations.
 Second, by allowing the user to define multiple filter functions, it enables them to study the combined effect of multiple factors on target performance traits.
 Third, through its clustering and visualization capabilities, it provides a way for domain experts to readily observe emergent behavior among different groups or subpopulations without requiring the knowledge of any priors.
 This feature enables scientists to identify subpopulations, compare them, and perform more targeted studies to formulate and test hypotheses.

 Our approach is scalable in that it can scale to large data sets containing possibly tens of thousands of points, reducing such large data to tens or hundreds of partial clusters, thereby making visualization and exploration possible.
-Although we have presented results on a smaller data set, we have tested our approach on larger data sets (e.g., with thousands of points \citep{syngenta}; we did not present these results due to space constraints and also due to some missing information about the data (e.g., genotypes)).

 While the scope of this work can be further expanded through application to a broader range of phenomics data collections, the results presented in this paper show a promising application of topology and its role in hypothesis extraction from high-dimensional data sets.
-Considering the nascency of the phenomics field, tools for users to explore data and help extract plausible hypothesis in a data-guided manner from large-scale complex data, will be important going forward.
+Considering the nascency of the phenomics field, tools for users to explore data and help extract plausible hypothesis in a data-guided manner from large-scale complex data will be important going forward.